m1rels/MyGrades/README.md

 4. Push your changes to your forked repository: `git push origin feature/new-feature`.
 5. Open a pull request to the main branch of the original repository.

+## Download

+Unfortunately, I haven't released the app yet in the app store but sooner or later it will be available.
+If you still want to try out the app, feel free to clone this repo and run the app on a simulator or physical device using the Expo Go App!

 ## License

 This project is licensed under the [MIT License](https://opensource.org/license/mit/).